iansinnott/iansinnott.github.io/source/_posts/2016-02-27-teaching-a-reactjs-workshop.md

 ### Rehearse

 Yup, presentations go more smoothly if you've rehearsed them beforehand.
-Who knew? :sweat_smile: The presentations still went quite well considering I didn't have time to rehearse, but they could have been smoother.
+Who knew? 😅 The presentations still went quite well considering I didn't have time to rehearse, but they could have been smoother.

 ### Keep it concise